IeiuniumLux/NeuralCandy/README.md

 ![](/images/pHAT_Motor.png)

+> Notice that under this configuration, the motor will be powered by the same power supply powering the Raspberry Pi.
+Therefore, batteries are not longer requied to be installed in the candy dispenser.

 ## Flow of control by time ordering
 The sequence diagram below shows the passing of actions as they unfold by the user interaction with the application.
 ![](/images/sequence_diagram.gif)